Sanctuary Scholarship

 3. If your application is taken forward, it will be shared with the University’s Sanctuary Scholarship panel, who will identify the applicants that we would like to invite for an interview.

-6. If necessary, the successful candidates will then be invited to an IELTS testing day, hosted by the Birmingham International Academy (BIA), for English Language testing in either late June or July.
+6. If necessary, the successful candidates will then be invited to an English Language testing day, hosted by the Birmingham International Academy (BIA) in either June or July.
+The testing will help those who have outstanding English Language requirements in their offer to study at the University of Birmingham.

 Application Support